Table of contents

 For a registration application (with full assessment): 225 business days – 405 business days

-When a biocide is registred, notified or authorised, it also receives a score which corresponds to hazard points calculated according to the hazard statements (H phrases) (Royal Decree of 13 November 2011 setting the fees and contributions payable to Budgetary Fund for Raw Materials and Products.
+When a biocide is registred, notified or authorised, it also receives a score which corresponds to hazard points calculated according to the hazard statements (H phrases) (Royal Decree of 13 November 2011 setting the fees and contributions payable to the Commodity Fund.

-The amount of the annual fee therefore depends on:
+The amount of the annual contribution therefore depends on: